Miltiadis-Kon/Hools/README.md

 A Match Day tracking website developed using the MERN stack model.

 ## Backend
+To run the backend simply execute the following commands

 Backed is seperated into three folders
 1. Controllers
 In controllers we define all funcions that the API will support